cloudhut/owl-shop/README.md

 [![Docker Repository on Quay](https://img.shields.io/badge/docker%20image-ready-green "Docker Repository on Quay")](https://quay.io/repository/cloudhut/owl-shop?tab=tags)

 Owl Shop is an imaginary ecommerce shop that simulates microservices exchanging data via Apache Kafka.
 You can use this tool to load test Kafka clusters or fill it with demo data.
+Because this tool is supposed to mimic a real-world like scenario this is obviously not as resource efficient as simple stress testers,

 ## What does it do?